-In my own relaxed space in North London.
-I do not have a ‘one size fits all’ style- there is no pressure; you can be simply be you and we can just talk.
+I can offer you support in my own relaxed space in Holborn, East Central London London.
+I do not have a ‘one size fits all’ style- there is no pressure; you can simply be you and we can just talk.
 I work integratively, freely and ethically with my trainings and would love to accompany you on your journey towards wholeness, working with you in the way that is uniquely right for you.

-Can make you feel stressed.
-Over the long term this might have left you suffering from anxiety and depression, which can sometimes be difficult to tell people about in case they worry.
-Another problems can be that (meaning well) they tell you that 'everyone feels like that sometimes'.
+Life challenges can make you feel stressed.
+Over the long term, this might have left you suffering from anxiety and depression, which can sometimes be difficult to tell people about in case they worry.
+Another problem can be that (meaning well) they tell you that 'everyone feels like that sometimes'.

 You might resort to things that give you temporary respite, such as eating too much or too little, or the wrong type of food.
 You might feel so bad about what you ate that you purge or exercise or feel so bad that you get lower- and then the cycle starts.
 Or you might turn to smoking, drinking or using drugs, prescribed or otherwise.
 Sometimes you might find you buy things to help you feel better or find yourselves in unhappy relationships.
 There are any numbers of ways we try and get ourselves out of one painful emotional state in an attempt to get us into a calmer one.
 The problem is that then these behaviours can give us more problems- the very thing that was meant to help then burdens us with something else.
 Counselling can really help because together we look at what the behaviour was treating.
 Knowing that opens up more flexible possibilities.

 I am trained to listen to you

 Without getting in your way.
 It is about you having the space to be able to say what you need, hear yourself and importantly have someone listening to you, focusing on your well-being.

 You might choose to come for counselling because something is happening that is making life particularly hard.
 Things might be happening that you don't want or there may be things you want to happen that don't.